timdiels/soylent-recipes/docs/developer_documentation.rst

 - Nutrient differences are weighted: (from largest to smallest weight):

-  - nutrients with a non-zero min and/or max
+  - nutrients with a min and/or max constraint
   - nutrients appearing in minimize

   Not being in range of `[min, max]` leads to a recipe being rejected, making